ianneub/docker-erpnext/README.md

 Follow the steps below to run your own local installation of ERPNext.

+*NOTE: Please do not consider this "production ready".*

 ## Start a local version of ERPNext

 1. First we need to bootstrap the installation: `docker-compose run app`.